xJonathanLEI/starknet-rs/starknet-crypto/README.md

 rfc6979_generate_k      time:   [11.564 µs 11.566 µs 11.569 µs]
 ```

+## Binary size optimization

+By default, `starknet-crypto` ships with a Pedersen hash implementation utilizing a lookup table for better performance.
+To optimize for binary size over performance, the crate offers a `pedersen_no_lookup` feature, which uses a vanilla unoptimized implementation instead.

+> [!WARNING]
+>
+> Enabling the `pedersen_no_lookup` feature significantly slows down hashing performance by approximately a factor of `10`.
+Make sure you understand the impact on your use case before turning it on.

 ## Credits

 Most of the code in this crate for the Pedersen hash implementation was inspired and modified from the awesome [`pathfinder` from Equilibrium](https://github.com/eqlabs/pathfinder/blob/b091cb889e624897dbb0cbec3c1df9a9e411eb1e/crates/pedersen/src/lib.rs).